mxjeff/python-musicpd/doc/source/use.rst

     >>>         print('something went wrong', file=sys.stderr)
     >>> cli.disconnect()

-A `CommandError` is raised if the album does not expose a cover.
+A :py:obj:`musicpd.CommandError` is raised if the album does not expose a cover.

 You can also use `readpicture` command to fetch embedded picture: